jnozzi/cocoadev.com/markdown/ExtendingNSMutableArray.md

 This is strange (to me) ..
-I'm extending the General/NSMutableArray class, which in a simple example only overrides the count method.
+I'm extending the NSMutableArray class, which in a simple example only overrides the count method.
 But I'm getting the following runtime exception:

-<General/NSInvalidArgumentException> *** -count only defined for abstract class.
-Define -General/[IndexableMutableArray count]!
+<NSInvalidArgumentException> *** -count only defined for abstract class.
+Define -[IndexableMutableArray count]!

-General/IndexableMutableArray.h:
+IndexableMutableArray.h:
-@interface General/IndexableMutableArray : General/NSMutableArray
+@interface IndexableMutableArray : NSMutableArray
 {
 }

 @end

-General/IndexableMutableArray.m:
+IndexableMutableArray.m:

-@implementation General/IndexableMutableArray
+@implementation IndexableMutableArray

 - (unsigned)count {
-    General/NSLog(@"General/IndexableMutableArray:count");
+    NSLog(@"IndexableMutableArray:count");
     return [super count];
 }
 @end